Stephen Hunt (footballer, born 1981)

-Stephen Patrick Hunt (born 1 August 1981) is an Irish former professional footballer who played as a winger for played for Crystal Palace, Brentford, Reading, Hull City, Wolverhampton Wanderers, Ipswich Town and Coventry City.
+Stephen Patrick Hunt (born 1 August 1981) is an Irish former professional footballer who played as a winger for Crystal Palace, Brentford, Reading, Hull City, Wolverhampton Wanderers, Ipswich Town and Coventry City.
 At international level, he made 39 appearances scoring once for the Republic of Ireland national team.
-His younger brother, Noel, is also a footballer.
+His younger brother, Noel, was also a footballer.

 Club career

 Early years

 Hunt became known for his creative and skilful play as well as his work rate as a winger.
 Although born in Laois, Hunt grew up in Clonea-Power, Waterford.
 He was a talented under-age hurler and soccer player.
 He played for Waterford hurlers at under-15 and under-16 levels.
 Hurling was his first love.

-Hunt's first introduction to organised football was when he moved to the Christian Brothers' Secondary School in Carrick-on-Suir, Co.
-Tipperary at the age of 11.
+Hunt's first introduction to organised football was when he moved to the Christian Brothers' Secondary School in Carrick-on-Suir, County Tipperary at the age of 11.
 During his time at secondary school he also began playing for Waterford soccer side Johnville F.C. and won a Munster Schools Junior Cup with Carrick CBS.
 This gained Hunt a degree of recognition and he played in the Kennedy Cup with Waterford County.
 He later excelled for Carrick United at various age levels, before going to England starting his career as a trainee with Crystal Palace.
 Failing to make an impact on the first team, Hunt had trials with clubs including Dundee United before leaving to join Brentford.
 In his four years at the West London club, he became an integral part of the team and stood in as captain for Michael Dobson for a run of matches during the 2003–04 season.

 In 2005 Hunt rejected a new contract and decided to leave Brentford.
 After agreeing to join Bradford City, late interest from Reading, then in the Football League Championship, made him change his mind.